Braves vs. Reds Player Props Betting Odds

 Acuna Stats

-- Acuna has recorded at least one hit in four games in a row.
-During his last five outings he is hitting .238 with four walks and an RBI.
+- Acuna hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is hitting .348 with a home run, three walks and two RBI.

 Acuna Recent Games